samaea/virtual-assistant-workshop/README.md

      your bot over speech.
        ```

    1.  **Leave the Virtual Machine by minimizing the window and go back to your desktop**.
-Open a new web browser window, **Download** the DL Speech Client by using this link:- https://aka.ms/dlspeechclient.
-You will need to login using your Microsoft credentials if asked.
+Open a new web browser window, **Download** the DL Speech Client by using this link: https://aka.ms/dlspeechclient You will need to login using your Microsoft credentials if asked.

        - **NOTE: This application is for internal Microsoft use only and must not be distributed externally.**